 Note that these times are given as a general sense of what to expect.
 Exact meet times, drive times, and hiking distances will vary day to day.
 Some drives are as short as 5 minutes, some are as long as 90+ minutes.
 Some hikes are 2 minutes, some are 30 minutes.
 We do our best to spread out the long drives and hikes, but we always let the conditions guide us to the best spots each day.

-Arrive in Bishop, California, prior to 1 pm.
+Arrive in Bishop, California, prior to 3 pm.
 Meet at our group’s hotel for orientation and introductions.
-We will plan to shoot sunset this night.
+We will plan to shoot sunset and moonrise this night.

-The full moon is October 9th, and we will plan many of our shoots on the 7th – 10th around it.
-Moonset over the Sierra as seen from the White Mountains is not to be missed!
+The full moon is September 29th, and we will plan many of our shoots on the 28th and 29th around it.
+These rare experiences are not to be missed!

 After a final morning shoot somewhere in beautiful Payahuunadu we will enjoy a last meal together before the tour disbands at approximately 10 am.

-There are direct flights into Bishop from LAX, SFO (seasonal), and Denver (seasonal).
-Alternatively you can fly into Reno, Los Angeles, or Burbank, each approximately 4 hours by car from Bishop.
+For this trip we recommend flying into into Reno, Los Angeles, Burbank, or Las Vegas, each approximately 4 hours by car from Bishop.

 Participants are responsible for transportation to, from, and during the tour.
 However, during the tour we carpool as much as possible so that you can spend time with your fellow photographers, as well as minimize our impact on the landscape.